hardikmaks17/Python-Basics/README.md

 # Python-Basics
-This repository includes Basic Python Tutorial.
+This repository includes Basic Python Tutorial guided by Telusko.